Amikashkash/bike_garage/MIGRATION_RULES.md

 3. **Progressive Enhancement** - Start simple, add complexity only when needed
 4. **Mobile First** - Design for mobile, enhance for desktop
 5. **Accessibility** - WCAG 2.1 AA compliance minimum
+6. **🗑️ Clean as You Go** - Delete every file immediately after it becomes unused and redundant

 ---